dalmura/infrastructure/sites/indigo/README.md

 ### Install Sidero on dal-k8s-mgmt-1

-Configure the DHCP server to reference dal-k8s-mgmt-1's VIP
+Configure the `SERVERS_STAGING` DHCP server to reference dal-k8s-mgmt-1's VIP: `192.168.77.130`

-We need to configure the following aspects of the DHCP server for the Servers VLAN:
+We need to configure the following aspects of the DHCP server:
 * IP address of the server to boot from (Option 66)
 * Filename/URL of the file to boot (Option 76)